Chrysler Logo

 Meaning and History

-New cars compete with Lincoln Ford and Cadillac GM – the best models in the luxury class.
+New cars compete with Lincoln, Ford, and Cadillac; GM has the best models in the luxury class.
 The manufacturer’s concept was to make inexpensive yet luxurious and innovative cars.
 At the same time, he needed his symbol, which could be associated with a high-end brand.
 The old Chrysler identity has not been forgotten, even though this company has long been part of Fiat and is called FCA.
-Almost all of the past logos have been iconic, especially the famous Pentastar pentagon.
+Most past logos have been iconic, especially the famous Pentastar pentagon.

-Brand names were frequently updated: sometimes due to reorganization (with expansion and change of ownership), and sometimes for marketing purposes, in the late 1990s.
-The automaker found its lettering style and began to stick with it, experimenting with only minor details and graphic elements.
+In the late 1990s, brand names were frequently updated, sometimes due to reorganizations (expansion and changes in ownership) and sometimes for marketing purposes.
+The automaker found its lettering style and stuck with it, experimenting only with minor details and graphic elements.

 What is Chrysler?